cerb/cerb.github.io/cloud.md

 ## Can I use my own URL, rather than *.cerb.me?

-Yes, with a _Pro_ or _Enterprise_ subscription.
+Yes!
 We'll always use an `*.cerb.me` domain to identify your Cerb Cloud instance internally, but you can use a DNS _CNAME_ record to access your site with a custom domain like `support.example.com`.
 You can also use a custom domain for each community portal you deploy.

 Keep in mind that you'll need to provide an SSL certificate for each custom domain you use.
 We provide wildcard SSL certificates for `*.cerb.me` and the generic portal domains like `*.official.support` and `*.user.community`.

+## How many workers can I invite to a Cerb Cloud trial?

+All Cerb Cloud trials start in the _Pro_ tier.
+This provides unlimited worker accounts with __three__ seats (concurrent workers).
+[Contact us](/contact/) if you need to test with more seats and we can raise the limit.

+## Do you require a credit card to start a free trial?

+No!
+All we require is a valid email address to contact you.
+You will never receive an invoice until you request one.

+## What if I plan to eventually host Cerb myself?

+We still recommend that you start with a Cerb Cloud trial, so your team can immediately get to work learning about Cerb rather than getting bogged down with installation requirements and troubleshooting.

+This also allows us to provide the highest level of assistance during your evaluation.
+We provide temporary email accounts so you can easily test incoming and outgoing messages, we've already installed the prerequisites for every plugin, etc.

+All of your Cerb Cloud configuration and data can be exported to a standalone instance of Cerb at any time.
+Once you're confident that Cerb is a good fit for your team, we're happy to help you with that migration.

+If you still need to evaluate Cerb in your own environment, you can simply [grab a copy of the project from GitHub](https://github.com/wgm/cerb) and follow the [installation instructions](/docs/installation).

+## Will a Cerb Cloud trial require me to change how I currently handle email?

+Nope!
+A Cerb evaluation won't impact the way you're currently handling incoming or outgoing email (unless you want it to).

+With Cerb Cloud, we provide you with a subdomain worth of temporary email addresses, like __*@example.cerb.email__.
+You can send and receive email from any of these addresses (e.g. billing@, support@, sales@), which makes it much practice routing work to the appropriate groups/buckets in Cerb.

+We also configure SPF, DKIM, and DMARC records for these temporary email addresses so you can [test our mail deliverability](http://cerb.io/docs/quick-start/#send-a-message-to-test-mail-deliverability).

+If you switch to a Cerb Cloud subscription, you can even use these email addresses in production, but you'll probably want to use your own domains.
+We'll help you configure the SPF, DKIM, and DMARC records on your domains to optimize your mail deliverability from Cerb as well.

 <div id="custom-plugins"></div>

 ## Can I install custom plugins in Cerb Cloud?

-Every Cerb Cloud instance can use any of the plugins in the official Plugin Library.
+Every Cerb Cloud instance can use any of the [plugins](/docs/plugins/) in the official [Plugin Library](/docs/plugins/#library).
 These plugins have been developed or audited by our development team and they are guaranteed to be safe.

-_Enterprise_ subscriptions have the ability to install custom third-party plugins, but these must be reviewed and approved by our development team prior to use.
+_Enterprise_ subscriptions have the ability to install custom third-party plugins.
+These plugins must be reviewed and approved by our development team prior to use.
 You'll be asked to create a [GitHub](https://github.com/) repository for the plugin if you haven't already.
 If the repository is private, then you will need to grant access to the `cerb` account.

 <div id="annual-discount"></div>